-If you only need infrequent access to the Internet then pay as you go mobile broadband might be an option for you.
+If you only need infrequent access to the Internet then pay as you go mobile Internet might be the option for you.

-Most Mobile phone companies offer contacts and pay as you go deals with Internet access over 3G/4G mobile networks..
+Most Mobile phone companies offer contacts and pay as you go deals with Internet access over 3G and 4G mobile networks.

 Note: 4G is still new and not widespread (July 2015).

-To use Pay as you go broadband on your laptop you will need a SIM card, and a laptop /tablet that has built in 3G/4G networking (e.g. Google Nexus 7) or you can:
+To use Pay as you go broadband on your laptop you will need a SIM card from a mobile phone operator and a data plan.

 - Use a MI-Fi Hub.